Struggling mall owner files for Chapter 11 bankruptcy protection

 PREIT files for Chapter 11 bankruptcy (again)

-PREIT has filed what it known as a "prepackaged' bankruptcy.
+PREIT has filed what is known as a "prepackaged' bankruptcy.
 Basically, it's using the court to enact a plan that it expects will allow the business to emerge in a healthier financial position.

 The plan, which is supported by 100% of PREIT’s first and second Lien Lenders, according to a company press release would reduce its debt by roughly $880 million and push some of its loan due dates further out.